 A report on ‘Energy Trade in South Asia’ states that more than 85% of the domestic energy needs in Nepal are met through traditional fuels which are inefficient and can cause significant negative health impacts to the users due to indoor air pollution.
 Although the number is down to 69% currently, there is still a dominant use of traditional energy resources such as biomass, and fossil fuel that has also led to low levels of electric power consumption rate of only 177 kWh per annum in 2018 against a global average of 3132.15 kWh.
 Thus, there is an increased pressure to move towards the consumption of commercial fuels instead.

 Likewise, Nepal is also highly dependent upon hydroelectricity to meet its electricity requirements, which indicates that the power generation in Nepal is propelled by hydro energy.
-Currently, there is intra-regional energy trade between India and Nepal but it is limited to the purchase and sell of electricity and petroleum products.
+Currently, there is intra-regional energy trade between India and Nepal but it is limited to the purchase and sale of electricity and petroleum products.

 In line with this, as per a report published by the Central Bureau of Statistics (CBS, Nepal) in 2019, the gasoline consumption of Nepali people had almost doubled in the last five years, which is to say that Nepali people consumed 90% more fuel than they did five years ago.
 Because of this, the country’s petroleum demand has been surging by 10% annually despite the regular supply of electricity, leading to an accelerating trade deficit while also causing environmental consequences.